BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Rue"           | Mind       | Mysticism

 Updates as of 01/17/23:
+Changed how monster stats are generated to make monsters scale better.
+Made it so that there tamable stats are different from their generated stats used in battle.

+Updates as of 01/17/23:
 Finished adding the new battle code to multiplayer.py.
 Fixed it so you can't give a name more than 12 characters.